groupnews/policies/taxes/index.md

+---
+title: GroupNews taxes
+description: We are required to collect and remit sales tax in a number of jurisdictions.
+---

 # Taxes

 Taxes are an important part of functional society.
 Where our products are taxable, we collect and remit consumption tax to governments at the local, state, and/or federal levels.
 If your billing address is in one of the following jurisdictions, you’ll see an _additional_ line item on your invoice for sales tax or VAT.
 The subscription prices on our product websites are all exclusive of sales tax and VAT.